Batangas Province Science High School: Performance

 The performance of the school shows that from SY 1998–2018, it was always the top school in the division level contests/competitions, belonged to the top five schools in the regional level contests/competitions, and was one of the top schools in the national level.

 From SY 2007–2010, the school was always the top school in the Division and Regional Achievement Test results and belongs to the top 20 schools in the national level.
 Furthermore, in SY 2010–2011, BPSHS ranked 1st in the National Achievement Test - Mathematics Competencies.
 BPSHS was commended last 2010 as one of the top performing schools in the Philippines.
 Mr. Michael Ularte, former school head, received the award in Bohol.

 BPSHS is noted for its prominence when it comes to science quiz bees, Metrobank - MTAP DepEd Challenge, Press Conferences and the like.
 Last SY 2010–2011, the seniors of BPSHS grabbed the second place in the Regional Level for the Metrobank - MTAP DepEd Challenge.
 In relation with this, a junior represented the Division of Batangas in the same competition.
 The school had four Division Champions (thus making them regional qualifiers) and another 1 Regional Qualifier for the same school year's inter-school press conference.
 There were two division champions for the Science Quiz Bee in SY 2009–2010.
 The aforementioned Division Science Quiz Bee champions copped the 3rd and 4th place in the Regional Level, as well.

 In SY 2014–2015, the school sent participants to the Regional Schools Press Conference and won 3rd place in Collaborative Publishing English.

+In S.Y.
+2022-2023, the Grade 10 students of the school achieved top 1 (Highly proficient) in that year's G10 National Achievement Test with an average score of 81.87.